scsmuhio/MTGCN/README.md

 This repository contains the code and the dataset used.

 ### Dataset
 * Data folder contains the details regarding dataset.
-* Different columns in the dataset are as follows : {Sentence, Sentiment, Emotion, Hatespeech, Sarcasm}
+Two files will be there.
+The sa_task.csv file have the sentiment, hatespeech and sarcasm data.
+The ea_task.csv have emotion data.
 * Sentiment Labels: {"pos":Positive, "neg":Negative}
 * Emotion Labels: {"happy". "sad", "fear" ,"anger"}
 * Hatespeech Labels: {"yes", "no"}